SQL Server Error Message: Cannot insert explicit value for identity column in table when IDENTITY_INSERT is set to OFF

 “We first approached Xynomix for advice on Oracle licensing.
 They saved us money there, and a year on we have a full database management contract with them.”

-Group IT Manager – Manufacturing Industry
+IT Manager – Trade Union